Sixth Form College

 Plume College remains a very popular post-16 choice where year in, year out, our students achieve excellent results whilst growing as individuals at the same time.
 We have absolute confidence that this will only continue moving forward.

-Plume College is highly successful and continues to improve in all key areas whilst remaining as one of the largest school based sixth forms in Essex.
-It offers a wide range of courses and excellent opportunities for students to further their studies in a well-supported and collaborative environment.
+Plume College is highly successful and continues to improve in all key areas whilst remaining as one of the largest school-based sixth forms in Essex.
+We offer a wide range of courses and excellent opportunities for students to further their studies in a well-supported, nurturing, collaborative yet expectant environment.

-Purpose built facilities serve the College with students having their own coffee shop, a number of common rooms and a large study room equipped with modern computers and internet access.
-The students also benefit from their own fully equipped Learning and Information Centre.
+Purpose built facilities serve the College well with students having their own coffee shop, a number of common rooms and a large study room equipped with modern computers and internet access.
+College students also have access to their own fully equipped Learning and Information Centre (LAIC).

-An experienced team of tutors and a fully committed team of College staff are also available to provide Careers Education, Information, Advice and Guidance (CEIAG) to our sixth form students to help them with their studies and prepare them for Higher Education, employment, further training or to secure a high quality apprenticeship.
-Our induction programme also helps all students settle quickly into both the academic and social life of the College.
+An experienced team of tutors and a fully committed team of specialist College staff are also available to provide Careers Education, Information, Advice and Guidance (CEIAG) to our sixth form students to help them with their studies, whilst also preparing them for Higher Education and/or employment.
+Our detailed induction programme also helps all our students to quickly settle into both the academic as well as the social life of the College.

-Those who join the College enjoy both the greater freedom and the responsibility of working as a post-16 student whilst being supported by staff who have known them during their many years at the Academy.
-In recent years we have also welcomed many students from other schools and these students have settled in quickly whilst enjoying noticeable success at the same time.
-For example, one of our recent Head Girl’s joined the College from another Essex school, whilst my own daughter also joined as an external student in September 2018 and flourished, as expected, throughout her two-year programme in a whole variety of ways, especially from an academic perspective.
+Those who join the College enjoy the greater freedom and the responsibility of working as a post-16 student whilst at the same time, being supported by staff who have known the majority of them for many years.
+However, in recent years, we have welcomed many students from other schools and these students have also settled in quickly whilst enjoying notable success at the same time.
+For example, one of our recent Head Girls joined the College from another Essex school, whilst my own daughter also joined as an external student in September 2018 and flourished, as expected, throughout her two-year programme in a whole variety of ways, especially from an academic perspective.

 Sixth Form College Introduction